eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The [OpenID4VP] standard defines message structures, transaction flows, and an HTTP-based interface specification between Wallet Units and Relying Parties.
 [OpenID4VP] also specifies security mechanisms ensuring:

-    - the confidentiality and authenticity of all data exchanged between a Wallet Unit and a Relying,
+- the confidentiality and authenticity of all data exchanged between a Wallet Unit and a Relying Party,
 - Relying Party authentication.

 [OpenID4VP] is suitable only for remote transaction flows.